Marcus Dent: 2007–2008

 Marcus is initially a sonographer at Weatherfield General Hospital, introduced when Violet Wilson (Jenny Platt) goes for a scan.
 He gives his number to Sean Tully (Antony Cotton), who is also present.
 The two start dating but Sean is unsure how the relationship should progress.
 Sean tricks Marcus into revealing the sex of the baby when he wants to know but Violet doesn't, causing a rough patch in the relationship, but it is overcome and the couple remain together happily.
 Marcus and Sean deliver Violet and Sean's son when Violet goes into labour in The Rovers on 22 February 2008.
 He is by Maria Connor's (Samia Smith) side as she gives birth to her stillborn baby in April 2008.
 Marcus quits his sonographer job to try to find more fulfilling employment.
 He and Sean plan to move into their own flat, but Sean briefly loses his job at Underworld putting their plans on hold.

 On 27 August 2008, Eileen Grimshaw (Sue Cleaver) receives a call from her son, Todd Grimshaw (Bruno Langley) saying that he has seen Marcus in a nightclub in London with another man.
 Eileen subsequently tells Sean, who initially dismisses it, but then becomes increasingly more paranoid and angry.
 When Marcus discovers that Sean has made a pass at Tom Kerrigan (Philip McGinley), he punches Tom as he suspects that Sean has slept with him.
 Marcus later tells Sean that he is fed up of his jealousy and calls a cab to take him to London.
-Sean pleads with Marcus but he says an emotional goodbye to Eileen, Maria and Liam (Rob James-Collier) before departing for London, leaving Sean devastated.
+Sean pleads with Marcus but he says an emotional goodbye to Eileen and Maria, as well as Maria's husband Liam Connor (Rob James-Collier) before departing for London, leaving Sean devastated.
 When he leaves, he promises to keep in touch with Eileen and Maria as he has been through so much.